camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 Oauth scope values determine the specific CAMARA services being requested by the Service Provider, subject to the SP being registered to use those services.

-The Open Gateway Authorization Request MUST contain the `scope` parameter, which is a space delimited, case-sensitive list of ASCII strings (scope values).
+The Authorization Request MUST contain the `scope` parameter, which is a space delimited, case-sensitive list of ASCII strings (scope values).
 Multiple scope values can be requested simultaneously, subject to the SP being registered to use those “scopes”.

 For OpenID requests, the scope values MUST include `openid`, to indicate that the request is an OpenID Connect request, followed by other values depending on the specific CAMARA services being requested.